Penland Iron Studio

 Sanding and Grinding:

-2 pedestal grinders – One 3 phase w/ 2 stones & one 110V w/ one stone & one wire wheel
+2 pedestal grinders – One 3 phase with 2 stones and one 110V with one stone and one wire wheel

 16" disc sander